 Your whirlwind journey through the United Kingdom and Ireland launches in its exhilarating capital.
 After checking in, explore this multicultural city your way, embracing all the pomp and pageantry of Britain’s capital.
 Visit one of the many museums that reveal the history and culture of the world, pay your respects to Her Majesty or pop into your neighbourhood ‘local’ for a pint or two to kickstart your exploration of Britain and Ireland in style.

 You’re in for a serene start to your morning as you wind your way through the limestone hills and valleys of the Yorkshire Dales.
 Rustic stone villages, sheep-filled pastures, castles and abbeys line your route to England’s celebrated Lake District.
 At Lake Windermere, an Optional Experience could take you back to the days of Beatrix Potter and William Wordsworth who proclaimed the area 'the loveliest spot that man hath found'.
-Board an optional cruise on a private boat, skimming the northern coastline, deserted islands and Wray Castle.
+Board an optional cruise on a boat, skimming the northern coastline, deserted islands and Wray Castle.
 Then cross the Scottish border and stop in Gretna Green where eloping couples would tie the knot over the anvil.
 Continue to Glasgow later today.
-Your afternoon orientation of this former industrial hub turned vibrant modern metropolis will include views of the cathedral, the Clyde River and George Square where many of Scotland’s most famous sons are immortalised in stone.
+Your afternoon orientation of this former industrial hub turned vibrant modern metropolis will include views of the cathedral, the River Clyde and George Square where many of Scotland’s most famous sons are immortalised in stone.

 Your visit to Scotland culminates in a scenic drive along the Ayrshire coast, the rugged landscapes where Robert Burns, Scotland’s National Poet, was born and raised.
 Pass Ailsa Craig, the figurative stepping stone from Scotland to Ireland before boarding your short ferry crossing to Northern Ireland.
 You won’t dally in its trendy capital, but there’s time to see the City Hall, Queen’s University and the dock where the ill-fated Titanic was built.
 Head south to Dublin, your home for the next two nights.
 There’s no better way to embrace the energy of the city than joining an optional dinner at one of its most popular restaurant-pubs.
 Rub shoulders with the locals as you enjoy dinner and a solid dose of Irish craic.

 You’re in for a 'grand' time in the Irish capital this morning as your Local Specialist shares all the highlights.
 See Trinity College and St. Patrick’s Cathedral, founded in the 12th century.
 Its 43-metre spire makes this the country’s tallest church.
 See the stately Georgian Squares then spend the rest of the day on your own.
 Head down to Grafton Street or Temple Bar for a pint of the 'Black Stuff' or stroll along the Liffey through the heart of Dublin.
-This evening, an optional dinner and cabaret evening will have your toes tapping and taste buds craving another round of Irish coffee.
+This evening, an optional dinner and Irish show will have your toes tapping and taste buds craving another round of Irish coffee.

-You won't need to don your Sunday best to visit stylish County Kildare, although the heart of Ireland's horseracing community with its elegant estates will have you wishing you could linger a little longer.
 Continue through the splendid countryside bound for Kilkenny where you’ll see its beautiful 12th-century castle, an enduring symbol of Norman occupation.
 Later you’ll arrive in Waterford where a visit to the Waterford Crystal Showroom will reveal a wonderland of delicate crystal, from stemware to fine china.
 You’re in for a riveting history lesson when you join an Optional Experience for a walking tour with a Local Specialist and visit one of the area’s oldest pubs for a pint.
 Dinner tonight is at your hotel.